Complex Systems and Data Science

 CSYS 300.
 Principles of Complex Systems.
 3 Credits.

 Introduction to fundamental concepts of complex systems.
 Topics include: emergence, scaling phenomena and mechanisms, multi-scale systems, failure, robustness, collective social phenomena, complex networks.
 Students from all disciplines welcomed.
 Pre/co-requisites: calculus and statistics required; Linear algebra, differential equations, and computer programming recommended but not required.
 Cross-listed with: MATH 300.

 CSYS 302.
 Modeling Complex Systems.
 3 Credits.

 Integrative breadth-first introduction to computational methods for modeling complex systems; numerical methods, cellular automata, agent-based computing, game theory, genetic algorithms, artificial neural networks, and complex networks.
-Semester team-based project.
-Prerequisite: Graduate standing.
-Pre/Co-requisites: Computer programming in any language; calculus.
+Pre/co-requisites: Computer programming in any language; calculus.
 Linear algebra recommended.
 Cross-listed with: CS 302.